Jbbermeo/Python_crash_course/oop-applications/07_testing-classes-and-methods.md

-# Testing Classes and Methods in Python
+# 🔹Testing Classes and Methods in Python

 Testing is a crucial part of software development that ensures **code reliability, maintainability, and correctness**.
 Python provides several testing frameworks and best practices to effectively test **classes and methods**.

-## Why Test Classes and Methods?
+## 🔹Why Test Classes and Methods?
 - **Prevents Bugs**: Identifies issues before deployment.
 - **Improves Code Quality**: Ensures functions and classes work as expected.
 - **Enhances Maintainability**: Makes future modifications safer.